 PepsiCo manages several well-known brands, including Frito-Lay snack favorites like Doritos, Quaker Oats, Lipton teas, and Gatorade.
 This mix of products lets PepsiCo meet different customer needs, from snacks to drinks.

-Buying Frito-Lay was a key moment for PepsiCo, which became a global food and drink industry leader.
+Buying Frito-Lay was a key moment for PepsiCo, a global food and drink industry leader.
 Since then, PepsiCo has grown worldwide, thanks to its strong brands and ability to create new products people want.
 Frito-Lay plays a big role in PepsiCo’s success, with its popular snacks and strong brand contributing to its growth.

 Is Doritos Frito-Lay?